Pixathon-Saavyas/Gamma-Rays/README.md

 ### 🏆 Our Goal

-We aimed to make use of the given model to build a mental health therapy platform.
-The chatbot detects emotions in user input and provides therapy recommendations accordingly.
+We aimed to make use of the given Hugging Face Model for Emotion Recognition combined with Gemini API to build a mental health therapy platform.
+This platform is powered by two micro-agents implemented using the the uagents library.

 ### 🔗 Content